 A player touches the table with any part of their body.

-A player hits the ball with their foot or any other body part besides hands/arms.
+A player strikes the ball with their foot or any body part other than hands/arms.

 A player hits the ball twice consecutively (unless specified by the net bounce rule).